JetBrains/guide/sites/dotnet-guide/tutorials/blazor-essentials/razor-pages/index.md

 ## Razor pages

 UIs built with Blazor contain a collection of components built with Razor Pages.
 "Component" is a generic term for a class, page, or any programmable unit in Blazor that contains C#, HTML, and CSS.
 All Blazor components are files that have a `.razor` extension.

-But is one distinct difference between pages and components: Pages start with the `@page` directive that designates them as an entire web page and supplies routing information.
+But there is one distinct difference between pages and components: Pages start with the `@page` directive that designates them as an entire web page and supplies routing information.
 Components don't use the `@page` directive.
 This is because components with the `@page` directive are used a complete HTML page, where a component is a block of code that runs inside a page.

-There's [more on routing](http://localhost:8000/tutorials/blazor-essentials/routing/) later in these tutorials.
+There's [more on routing](../routing/) later in these tutorials.
 But for now, the `@page` directive tells the host how to route page requests to Razor Pages. `@page "/"` marks a page as the default page (often called `Index.razor`).
 A page with a directive of `@page "/ToDoList"` maps to the physical `Pages\ToDoList.razor` file and routes HTTP requests to `<application-root>/ToDoList`.
-There's [more on routing](http://localhost:8000/tutorials/blazor-essentials/routing/) later in these tutorials.
-But for now, the `@page` directive tells the host how to route page requests to Razor Pages. `@page "/"` marks a page as the default page (often called `Index.razor`).
-A page with a directive of `@page "/ToDoList"` maps to the physical `Pages\ToDoList.razor` file and routes HTTP requests to `<application-root>/ToDoList`.hosts

 There are two approaches to adding code to Blazor pages and components.
 The first approach is using the `.razor` file itself and placing the code inside a `@code` block after the HTML code.
 If you’re wondering if this could make the pages more difficult to read and maintain - yes, that can be the case.
 This is especially true for large enterprise applications.
 Doing everything in-page tends to work better for small pages or small apps.